-The instructor is John Siebert.
+The coach is John Siebert.
 You can reach him through the shop or email him directly at email@example.com.
 John been shooting for many years.
-His main goal is remove the myths to shooting and develop great shooting form right from the beginning.
+His main goal is removing the myths to shooting and develop great shooting form right from the beginning.
 Shooting form is the foundation to great shooting.
 But every student has unique situations and goals.
 He customizes his instruction to work best with the student and their abilities.
 Currently, John is Vice President of Ohio Archers (NFAA State Chapter - ohioarchers.com), officer of Geauga Bowmen (geaugabowmen.com), runs the shooting programs at Ohio Premier Archery and Sports (ohio-archery.com), and archery range/shooting coordinator at Punderson State Park.
-He has a USA Archery Level 2 Instructor Certification, USA Archery Background Clearance, SafeSport and Mental Management 101 training.
+He has a USA Archery Level 3 NTS Coach Certification, USA Archery Background Clearance, SafeSport and Mental Management 101 training.
 John is a member of NFAA, USA Archery, IBO and ASA as well as a member of Geauga Bowmen.
 He is currently working on his USA Archery Level 4-NTS coaching certificate.

 What does John enjoy about teaching archery?